Sales Enablement with Ecommerce (and data)

 Ecommerce, Adding Value to the ‘Sales and Buyer’ Relationship

 To arm sales reps with ecommerce data in an easily accessible and organized structure, and assist in providing value to an entire account portfolio, Znode recently released the first evolution of the Sales Enablement Console.
-This console combined with the Business Connector framework for exchanging ERP data and Znode’s native Microsoft Power BI connector, provides Znode customers with the tools and data to support sales enablement and the transformation from an order taker organization to an order maker enterprise.
+This console combined with the Commerce Connector framework for exchanging ERP data and Znode’s native Microsoft Power BI connector, provides Znode customers with the tools and data to support sales enablement and the transformation from an order taker organization to an order maker enterprise.